jmaccabee/simple-heroku-app-python/README.md

 # simple-heroku-app-python
-A simple template to bootstrap a new Heroku project
+A simple template to bootstrap a new Django project running on Heroku

 ## Setup instructions